Mandav: The Jahaz Mahal and Hindola Mahal

 The Jahaz Mahal, or the ship palace, resembles a ship sailing in water.
 There are two lakes, Kapur Talao and the Munja Talao, at the front of and behind the monument.
 The beautiful reflection of the palace can be seen in the tank waters.
-This was built in the period of Sultan Ghias-ud-din Khilji as a pleasure resort for his large harem.
+This was built in the period of Sultan Ghiyas-ud-din Khilji as a pleasure resort for his large harem.

 The Hindola Mahal or the Swing Palace has been built with sloping walls, which make it look like a swing.
 This was used as an audience hall.
 There is a step well called Champa Baoli near it, which was connected to underground rooms with arrangements for cold and hot water for bathing.